 Eternal sports enthusiast, Sarah was also an athlete for 30 years.
 A key player on the Martlet basketball team at McGill University, she stands out for her leadership, tenacity and resilience.
-Since 2019, she became the strength and conditioning specialist and assistant coach for the McGill women’s basketball team.
-Her multiple implications will have often led her to work with young people from all walks of life, to whom she offers a grain of hope and an inspiring model.
+In 2019, she became the strength and conditioning specialist and assistant coach for the McGill women’s basketball team.
+Her multiple implications will have often led her to work with young people from all walks of life, to whom she offers a grain of hope and inspiration.

-Sarah is also an entrepreneur and, over the years, has developed a rich and diversified professional network.
+Sarah is also an entrepreneur.
+Over the years, she has developed a rich and diversified professional network.
 While acquiring her personal studio space in October 2020, she also added another skill to her toolbox by becoming a barber.

 Integrated fasciatherapy combines several techniques whose common objective is the release of superficial and deep fascial structures.
 This course introduces the therapist to techniques employed to deal with the impact of the fascial system on the pressure sensitive structures of our bodies.
 The therapist will have access to the theoretical bases in order to use the information and the tools in a effective and secure way.
 Therefore, 90 % of the course focuses on hands-on practice.
 At the end of the course the therapist will be able to evaluate the various types of restrictions and tissue adherences and to use techniques allowing the reduction of these constraints on the body structures.

 B. Deep tissue